rachsmithcodes/rachsmith.com/src/content/notes/daily-lettering-1.md

 ---
 title: Daily lettering week 1
 slug: daily-lettering-1
-added: 2024-06-07 19:06
+added: 2024-06-07T09:06:00.000Z
-updated: 2024-06-07 19:06
+updated: 2024-06-07T09:06:00.000Z
-tags:
-  - creativity
+excerpt: >-
-excerpt: I've enjoyed my daily lettering challenge for the month of June so far!
+  I've enjoyed my daily lettering challenge for the month of June so far!
 I've been having fun with trying different styles and brushes.
 note: published
 publish: true
+tags:
+  - creativity
 ---

 I've enjoyed my daily lettering challenge for the month of June so far!
 I've been having fun with trying different styles and brushes.